LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

    public /(rhs)
    public %(rhs)

-The following example provides a full set of arithmetic operators for the ``myint`` type::
+The following example provides a full set of arithmetical operators for the ``myint`` type::

    define myint => type {